 Not to be outdone by the other ingredients, meat and fish are also prominent guests.
 Get ready to embrace beef, chicken, lamb, and fish of all kinds.

 I’ve compiled a list below of recommended kitchen essentials.
-The suggestions are summarized from her most recent book, Sababa, and a recent interview I had with her from Tel Aviv, where she lives.
+The suggestions are summarized from book, Sababa, and an interview I had with her from Tel Aviv, where she lives.

 If you’re new to Israeli cooking, Adeena recommends spices to keep on hand, pantry staples to store, proteins to buy, and an approach to cooking that anyone can master.